 How should you proceed then?
 It’s better to clean the toilet manually on a regular basis, directly in the bowl, with cleansers and a brush.
 If you have especially hard water that leaves a dark ring in the bowl, a spray-on anti-lime cleanser will further help keep the bowl clean — but don’t put cleansers in either your tank or bowl and let them sit.

 These approaches to cleaning are clearly more hands-on, but consider the alternatives.
 If you choose the simple route of using a drop-in tablet, you’ll spend a lot more time and money worrying about and repairing your prematurely aged toilet.

 Aside from the damage these tablets can cause to your toilet, there are two other reasons for concern.
-First, these toilet fresheners can get stuck in the flush valve while they are disintegrating — which then prevents the toilet from flushing by blocking water flow.
+First, these toilet tank cleaning tablets and fresheners can get stuck in the flush valve while they are disintegrating — which then prevents the toilet from flushing by blocking water flow.
 These chunks of toilet tank cleaning tablets that get sucked into tiny passages can also prevent the bowl from refilling after flushing, severely slowing the process to an inconsistent trickle.
 When your toilet is leaking and not refilling properly, you may also begin to notice your water bills creeping up due to the damage caused by the in-tank toilet bowl cleaners.

-Second, there’s also some concern they may be pollutants that must be neutralized once they enter the sewage treatment system.
+Second, there’s also some concern about the cleaners being pollutants that must be neutralized once they enter the sewage treatment system.